dana-ross/danaross.dev/content/manager-readme.md

 I was born in Chicago and moved to Boston in 2012.

-My wife is a bioengineer and got a job out here, so we packed up all our stuff, sold our house, and drove half-way across the country in a hatchback with three cats!
+My partner is a bioengineer and got a job out here, so we packed up all our stuff, sold our house, and drove half-way across the country in a hatchback with three cats!

-My son was born in 2016.
-He’s the kindest, smartest, cutest kid ever born.

-I’ve been involved in volunteer animal rescue for about fifteen years, with a focus on socializing feral, shy, and abused cats.
-We have two cats of our own now, both formerly feral and both very cuddly and spoiled.
+We have two cats of our own now, both formerly feral and both spoiled.

-I got my first programming job in 1999, and I’ve been in management roles since 2014.
-I spent over a decade in the web agency world.

-I grew up with Apple IIs and Commodore 64s, and I still love tinkering with vintage technology which you’ll often see behind me on Zoom calls in various states of disassembly.

 My favorite color is orange.
 At least for this week.